iaGuoZhi/Virtualization/in_order/README.md

 ## IN ORDER feature demystified

+Previously virtio frontend use used ring to get used buffers' position(index in the descriptor ring) and length.
+However for some device that will use descriptors in the same order as they are available, the indirection of used ring is not necessary, because the next used descriptor always appear after current used descriptors in descriptor ring, and as to len of the buffer, we can avoid get the len when the io event is tx.
+So we can bypass used ring when get used buffers in tx and the device support in order feature.

+Based on in order feature, the device can batch used buffers as much as possible, because they only need to write one used descriptors for a bunch of buffers, which can reduce DMA transactions and avoid polluting cache.

+IN ORDER feature should not be a transparent feature, only specific devices(eg, vhost net without zerocopy, vsock) will support this feature.

+Here is the description of in order feature in [virito spec](https://docs.oasis-open.org/virtio/virtio/v1.1/csprd01/virtio-v1.1-csprd01.html#project-descriptionx1-470009).

 ## Project roadmap

 - [x] Enhance virito\_test and vhost\_test to support random batch size and random chain length. [link](https://lkml.org/lkml/2022/7/8/1263)